Logo Icon

 Dissolution of a Partnership firm

-2. Preparation of Realization Account - Paid by the firm – Realization account Dr. To cash account; Paid by the partner on behalf of the firm – Realization account Dr. To partner’s capital account; The firm pays a fixed amount to the partner and the partner has to bear the expenses –
+• Preparation of Realization Account - Paid by the firm – Realization accounts Dr To cash account; Paid by the partner on behalf of the firm – Realization accounts Dr To partner’s capital account; The firm pays a fixed amount to the partner, and the partner has to bear the expenses.

-• Issue of shares at par, premium, and discount under Companies Act, 1956.
+• Issue of shares at par, premium, and discount under the Companies Act, 1956.

-• Issue of shares for considerations other than cash: To promoters (can be considered either through Goodwill account or Incorporation costs account); To underwriters; To vendors.
+• Issue of shares for considerations other than cash: To promoters (can be considered through a Goodwill account or Incorporation costs account); To underwriters; To vendors.

-• Calls in arrears, call in advance and interest thereon including the preparation of ledger accounts
+• Calls in arrears, calls in advance and interest thereon, including the preparation of ledger accounts

 • Over and under subscription

-• Issue of debentures at par, at a premium, and at discount under Companies Act.
+• Issue of debentures at par, at a premium, and at a discount under the Companies Act.

 • Issue of debentures as collateral security for a loan.